| 8:00 AM - 8:05 AM | |

 |

 | 3:55 PM - 4:35 PM | Get a rapid-fire preview of the future in this high-energy session.
-Ten hand-picked start-ups will pitch their groundbreaking AI solutions for oil and gas in just six minutes each.
+Ten startups will pitch their groundbreaking AI solutions for oil and gas in just six minutes each.

 - Seeing how local startups are tackling emissions monitoring, field data capture, workflow agents and industrial AI.